SimHoZebs/personal-site/src/content/projects/Review Summarizer.md

 ![review generator 9000 in action](../../assets/review-generator-example.png)

-## Inspiration
+## Problem

-With recent advancements in generative AI, computers have a better understanding of natural language and generate meaningful data from it than ever before.
-We were inspired by the potential to improve our shopping experience - specifically in the process of reading reviews.
 We all read a handful of them to make educated shopping decisions, but it is a process that takes long enough to be annoying.
-With Review Generator 9000, you can now effectively read tens of reviews without wasting your time.
+What if we could get a summary of them right on the page?

 ## What it does